Managing to enhance soil carbon

 DEW soil carbon factsheets

 DEW has worked closely with the Department of Primary Industries and Regions (PIRSA) to develop soil carbon factsheets that provide additional information about the connections between soil organic matter and soil function, and how land management can influence soil function.
-Check them out below:
+These can be viewed using the links below:

 Organic Matter and Soil Functions